quasarframework/app-extension-apollo/README.md

 An `apollo.config.js` configuration file for [Apollo GraphQL VSCode extension](https://www.apollographql.com/docs/devtools/editor-plugins/) ((`apollographql.vscode-apollo`)) will be automatically scaffolded.

-You should fill in the `client.server.url` property with the URL of the server exposing your GraphQL schema.
+You should fill in the `client.sevice.url` property with the URL of the server exposing your GraphQL schema, check [`client.service` documentation](https://www.apollographql.com/docs/devtools/apollo-config/#clientservice) to learn about other options.

 This extension will automatically connect to your remote server, read your GraphQL schema and provide autocomplete/schema errors detection for your GraphQL queries.